strohitv/splatnet3-token-util/steps_documentation.md

                                                  screened and the target region could be missed for that reason.
-Default: 1 => search every possible position in the provided screen region
+Default: 1 => search every possible position in the provided screen region -ei, --execute_immediately                     Usually, this command checks whether the given template comparison image can be found already BEFORE executing the -cmd arg.
+If the -ei arg is provided, the order will switch and the -cmd will be executed immediately instead of doing one image comparison first

 ```